DFabric/dppm/README.md

 # DPPM

-Dedicated Platform Package Manager
+Dedicated Platform Package Manager - an easy way to install and manage server applications.

-In development - the API is stabilizing, but expect breaking changes.

 ## Features

 - choice among [dozens of applications](https://github.com/DFabric/packages-source)
-- easy install, backup and modification of configurations
+- unified interface for easy install, backup and modification of configurations
 - support a wide range of systems (UN*Xes, x86, ARM) - distribution agnostic
-- can use systemd or OpenRC for system services
+- can use systemd or OpenRC system services with dedicated users/groups
-- independent of your system's package manager - self-contained, statically linked binaries
+- independent of the OS package manager - self-contained, statically linked binaries
 - standalone installations bundled with all dependencies - DPPM can be safely removed
-- compatible with classic system administration (like modifications "by hand" on the file system)
+- compatible with manual system administration (like editions "by hand" on the file system)

 ## Install